MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

 ```

   - Member names using reserved VBA words.
 Eg. Date see: DotNetLib.DateTime.Date method
-       - Currently low priority to fix
+       - Currently low priority to fix, manually fix by renaming member to DateComponent
        - EG. ``` Public Property Get Date() As DateTime ```
   - Parameters for object being wrapped displayed as interface of the object.
 Eg. ITimeSpan
      - Issue addressed, require to preferrable use qualified name